Introducing our copywriter of the week, Simon

 The first is the easiest, it’s the copy brief the stuff that needs to be said from the Brand name to what makes it different from its competitors etc. Context is your brand’s viewpoint, how you see your world, how you want people to think about your brand, stuff like that.
 Character is your brand essence, are you funny or serious, established or challenging, reckless or cautious?

 If you and your copywriter agree and understand all that, you’re going to create some great work together, and some have fun doing it.

 Over ten years later I’ve worked on everything from famous brands, and international corporations to family-run companies and fresh new old start-ups.
-I’ve written, ads, brochures, website, commercials.
-I’ve advised on how brands should sound, helped clarify what they stand and crafted manifestos etc. And I’ve written an award-winning feature film, several shorts, two documentaries and a novel (to be published in 2021, hopefully).
+I’ve written, ads, brochures, websites, commercials.
+I’ve advised on how brands should sound, helped clarify what they stand and crafted manifestos etc. As well as this, I’ve written an award-winning feature film, several shorts, two documentaries and a novel (to be published in 2021, hopefully).